 The countries' capitals are official sister cities, and also appropriately paired are the states of Jalisco and Bavaria – homes of tequila and of the German Beer Purity Law, respectively.

-The Beer Purity Law - which marks its 500th birthday this year - dictates that true beer is made with the simple ingredients of water, barley and hops, later adding yeast.
+The Beer Purity Law – which marked its 500th birthday in 2016 – dictates that true beer is made with the simple ingredients of water, barley and hops, later adding yeast.

 Similarly, the Official Mexican Standard (NOM) dictates that tequila is only that which is produced in a certain area around Jalisco and using the blue agave plant.